pranav04katiyar/Development/src/b_APIs/2_REST_APIs.md

     >   - Individual or a single attribute of a resource (like details of a single user, an individual product, etc.)
     > - Think of every resource type as a folder in a file system, and every entity as a file in that folder.
     >    - > For example, a collection of users can be considered as a folder(/users) and each user can be considered as a file(/users/{id}).
 - REST APIs should be stateless.
+This allows to build APIs that are easy to maintain, stable and can scale easily.
     > - The next request should not be dependent on any previous request.
 Each request from a client must contain all the information required by the server to fulfill the request.
     > - No API should maintain any data on an individual server.
     >   - In FTP systems, the server maintains the state of the client, because there was a 1:1 connection between the client and the server.